Learn to Hunt

 If you have any

 contact us by email.

 The bacteria standard for Iowa’s recreational waters consists of two components:

-The Iowa Department of Natural Resources, in partnership with the Iowa Department of Public Health (DPH), follows guidelines recommended by the WHO for monitoring cyanotoxins in recreational waters in order to safeguard public health.
+The Iowa Department of Natural Resources, in partnership with the Iowa Department of Public Health (DPH), follows guidelines recommended by the US EPA in 2019 for monitoring cyanotoxins in recreational waters in order to safeguard public health.